mihikakamat/Mihika-Kamat---BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BYNdLccMI3A?si=dTXreLQWzvdTvkyW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Description:**
 For this milestone, I have implemented the sensors that will be part of the final Cardboard Robot.
 Originally, I had intended to make the robot walk, but due to the weight and problems with the robot's balance, I pivoted to adding sensors so the robot can respond to outside inputs.
 The circuit in the video demonstrates the usage of the Ultrasound Sensor, and the Microphone.
 The Ultrasound Sensor works by using the process of echolocation.
 The sensor emits a sound with afrequency of 40 kHz, and measures the time it takes for the sound to be reflected off an object and hit the sensor again.
 Using the speed of sound, it estimates the distance it is from an object.
 Note that the speed of sound is about 343 m/s, meaning that this measurement is quite accurate for most moving objects (only planes and rockets can break Mach 1, and they're out of scope for this project).
 The Microphone works with two inputs, digital and analog, allowing the analysis of the exact volume, as well as whether there is a significant sound or not.
+This can be seen in the code under

 **Status:**
 In this particular circuit, the lightbulbs turn on in response to the sensors (red turns on when the Ultrasound Sensor detects an object between 10 and 30 centimeters from it, blue turns on if it detects an object within 10 centimeters, and green turns on in response to a lound sound).
 Although these lightbulbs won't be in the final robot, the robot will have its own reactions to external stimuli.